Godzilla Asian American Arts Network: History

-Whitney Biennial Protest
+Whitney Biennial protest

-In the spring of 1991, members of Godzilla published a letter highlighting the historic absence of Asian American artists in the Whitney Museum of American Art's Biennials.
-The collective chose to call attention to this absence in part because of the Whitney Biennial's influence in establishing trends in the American art scene.
-In response to Godzilla's letter, Whitney Museum director David Ross met with Godzilla members Tsai, Machida, Pfeiffer and others to discuss plans to expand minority representation the Whitney's curatorial staff, which was intended to in turn improve the representation of minority artists in the Whitney's future biennials.
+In the spring of 1991, members of Godzilla published a letter highlighting the historic absence of Asian American artists in the Whitney Museum of American Art's biennials.
+The collective chose to call attention to this absence in part because of the Whitney Biennial's influence in establishing trends in the U.S. art scene.
+In response to Godzilla's letter, then-Whitney Museum director David Ross met with Godzilla members Tsai, Machida, Pfeiffer and others to discuss plans to expand representation of minority groups within the Whitney's curatorial staff, which was intended to in turn improve the representation of artists from ethnic minority groups in the U.S. in the Whitney's future biennials.
 Tsai was subsequently appointed as a curator at the Whitney in 1994.

+Later work

+The group has participated in several retrospectives and reunions since the group's last official work, Why Asia?, in 2001.
+In 2021, members of Godzilla protested a retrospective at the Museum of Chinese in America in response to the construction of a mega-jail.